Snowflake

 We recommend creating a separate Snowflake user & role for Arcwise access to have better visibility and granular access management.
 (It’s possible to skip to step 2 and provide an existing set of credentials instead).

-(Optional) Allow connection from Arcwise IP address
+## (Optional) Allow connection from Arcwise IP address

-If you need to add a fixed IP address to your allowlist or network policy, please refer to our Arcwise Fixed IP Address page.
+If you need to add a fixed IP address to your allowlist or network policy, please refer to our [arcwise-fixed-ip-address](https://docs.arcwise.app/arcwise-setup/connect-data-warehouse/arcwise-fixed-ip-address "mention") page.

-Creating a new user/role
+#### Creating a new user/role

 We’ve provided a script here to help with role and user creation.
 You can paste this directly into Snowsight **if you have SYSADMIN or ACCOUNTADMIN privileges.**